Louisville Bats: American Association (1982–1997)

 In 1982, the St. Louis Cardinals moved their Triple-A team of the American Association (AA), the Springfield Redbirds, from Springfield, Illinois, to Louisville, Kentucky, where they became the Louisville Redbirds.
 They played their home games at Cardinal Stadium, which was located at the Kentucky Exposition Center and seated over 30,000 people.
 The stadium previously hosted the Louisville Colonels from 1957 to 1972.

 During their inaugural 1982 season, the Redbirds broke the minor league attendance record by drawing 868,418 people to Cardinal Stadium.
 On the field, the team narrowly missed the playoffs when they finished in second place, just one-and-a-half games out of first at 73–62.
 In 1983, the Redbirds became the first minor league team to draw over one million fans in a single season (1,052,438).
 The team improved to league-best 78–57 and won the Eastern Division title, which qualified them for the postseason.
 Though Louisville won the semifinals versus the Oklahoma City 89ers, 3–2, they lost the AA championship to the Denver Bears, 4–0, in the finals.
 Manager Jim Fregosi was selected as the AA Manager of the Year.
 The franchise was awarded the 1983 John H. Johnson President's Award, recognizing them as the "complete baseball franchise—based on franchise stability, contributions to league stability, contributions to baseball in the community, and promotion of the baseball industry."

-Fergosi led the Redbirds to win back-to-back American Association championships in 1984 and 1985.
+Fregosi led the Redbirds to win back-to-back American Association championships in 1984 and 1985.
 The 1984 squad won the semifinals against the Indianapolis Indians, 4–2, before winning their first league title over the Denver Zephyrs, 4–1.
 Their second came the next season after winning the 1985 Eastern Division title and defeating Oklahoma City, 4–1, in the only round of playoffs.
-Fergosi won his second Manager of the Year Award for the 1985 campaign.
+Fregosi won his second Manager of the Year Award for the 1985 campaign.

 The 1987 team made a return to the postseason, but they were eliminated by Indianapolis, 3–2, in the semifinals.
 Outfielder Lance Johnson was honored with both the AA Most Valuable Player (MVP) Award and Rookie of the Year Award.
 Louisville regularly finished third or fourth in their four-team division over the next six seasons.
 A pair of Redbirds won league awards, however, during this period.
 René Arocha was selected as the 1992 Most Valuable Pitcher, and catcher Todd Zeile was the 1989 Rookie of the Year.
 The team qualified for a playoff spot in 1994, but they were quickly swept out of the semifinals, 3–0, by Indianapolis.
 The Redbirds came back in 1995 to sweep Indianapolis in the semis before winning a third AA championship versus the Buffalo Bisons, 3–2, behind manager Joe Pettini.